Cheezmeister/www.luchenlabs.com/bio.markdown

 Hey there.
 Pleased to make your acquaintance.
 I'm a proud geek, born and raised on Long Island, New York, but itching to see the world.
-I recently graduated from [RIT](http://www.rit.edu) with a BS in Computer Science (with math and German minors!) and though I can't help growing older, I still haven't gotten around to growing up.
+I graduated from [RIT](http://www.rit.edu) with a
+BS in Computer Science (plus math and German minors!) and though I can't help growing older, I still haven't gotten around to growing up.

 ### I Am ###